 For-profit HUD properties are eager to maximize the amount of surplus cash to distribute the most amount of money.
 This means reducing accrued expenses and other liabilities while reporting as much cash as possible.

 However, surplus cash isn’t a cut-and-dry formula that each property can simply plug in a few account balances to figure out.
-Instead, HUD gives a template of broad categories and lets property managers figure out which accounts fall under which heading.
+Instead, HUD gives a broad list of categories and lets owners/property managers figure out which accounts fall under which heading.

 How Regulatory Agreements Affect Surplus Cash

 To add to the confusion, HUD has been adjusting the language in their regulatory agreements to new definitions (and calculations) of surplus cash over the past decade or so.
 Older agreements allowed surplus cash to include total cash less other obligatory payments.